Meet the Team

-Ian and Lindsey first learned to dance in England in 2009 while Lindsey studied her Masters degree in Medieval Studies.
-Their first coach was a fellow student and former competition dancer from South Africa who was teaching dance to earn some extra money while studying his PhD.
+Ian and Lindsey first learned to dance in England while Lindsey studied her Masters degree in Medieval Studies in 2009.
+Their first coach was a fellow student and former competitive dancer from South Africa who took up dance teaching to earn some extra money while studying his PhD.

-After returning to Australia, Ian and Lindsey continued their dance journey at Long-Steps when preparing for their wedding.
-Their bridal dance was choreographed by former 2 time Australian champion and former Long-Steps co-owner, Carla Long.
-While perfecting their bridal dance, Ian and Lindsey continued to study other styles of dancing under Carla's tutelage.
-After a successful bridal waltz and relaxing honeymoon, Ian and Lindsey returned to Long-Steps and haven't looked back.
+Ian and Lindsey's bridal dance was choreographed by 2 time Australian champion and former Long-Steps co-owner, Carla Long.
+While perfecting their first dance, Ian and Lindsey continued to study other dance styles.

-After accepting an offer from their coaches (Carla and Ian Long) to take over Long-Steps when they retire, Ian and Lindsey continued their own dance pursuits, as well as starting to instruct classes and teach private clients.
+After accepting an offer from Carla and Ian to take over Long-Steps when they retire, Ian and Lindsey stepped up their own dance pursuits, as well as starting to instruct classes and private sessions.
 On July 1 2016 Ian and Lindsey formally took over the Long-Steps studio and continue to work hard on their own dancing and teaching skills, and choreography techniques.

 When not dancing, Ian enjoys playing competitive chess and is heavily involved in chess administration for the Hobart Chess Club, Tasmanian Chess Association, and Australian Chess Federation.
-Ian has also recently completed a Certificate IV in Web Technologies and plans to start a web design business in 2018.
-Lindsey is the proud author of James Munkers: Super Freak, and is currently working on the second installment in the series James Munker: Force of Nature.
+Ian has also recently completed a Certificate IV in Web Technologies and is in the process of establishing a small business entitled Incy Wincy Web Solutions.
+Lindsey is the proud author of James Munkers: Super Freak, and is currently working on the second installment in the series James Munker: Freak of Nature.
 Lindsey is also a proud advocate and passionate volunteer for RESULTS Australia.

-Mike and Muriel met at a Modern Jive dance class in Sydney.
+Mick and Muriel met at a Modern Jive dance class in Sydney.
 They teamed up for a competition and have been together ever since.
-Over the years Mike and Muriel have also been keen students of the Latin American dance styles, and have competed in this dance form as well.
+Over the years Mick and Muriel have also been keen students of the Latin American dance styles, and have competed in this dance form as well.

-Mike and Muriel started teaching modern jive to beginners, and then more advanced students before progressing to running a local venue.
-They taught on the northern beaches of Sydney, and also ran monthly weekend classes in Newcastle before moving the Tasmania 10 years ago.
+Mick and Muriel started teaching Modern Jive to beginners, and then more advanced students before progressing to running a local venue.
+They taught on the northern beaches of Sydney, and also ran monthly weekend classes in Newcastle before moving the Tasmania in 2006.